Gekiko Kamen

 (劇光仮面, Gekiko Kamen) is a Japanese manga series written and illustrated by Takayuki Yamaguchi.
 It began serialization in Shogakukan's Big Comic Superior magazine in December 2021.

+Synopsis

+Set in modern times, Otoya Jissoji is a 29-year-old man who works part time jobs in art modelling and selling customized model kits.
+In his university days, he was a member of a club named "Tokubiken", where they would design cosplays of their favorite tokusatsu works.
+Jissoji still clings on to those days due to his lack of social skills.
+After the death of a colleague in their club, the members including Jissoji decide to reunite.

 Publication

 Written and illustrated by Takayuki Yamaguchi, Gekiko Kamen began serialization in Shogakukan's Big Comic Superior magazine on December 10, 2021.
-Its chapters have been collected into seven tankōbon volumes as of June 2025.
+Its chapters have been collected into nine tankōbon volumes as of June 2026.